 - Continue to move your body in a circle around the feet performing push ups with every new stance.

-Other At-Home Workouts For Busy Moms
+More At-Home Workouts For Busy Moms

-Frequently Asked Questions About Bodyweight Push Workouts
+Bodyweight Push Workouts FAQs

 Push workouts are a great addition to your training routine.
 They develop strength and muscle mass in the upper body, specifically the chest, shoulders, and arms.
-Basically all the major muscle groups in the upper body.
+Basically, all the major muscle groups in the upper body.

 Bodyweight exercises are a great way to develop strength and muscle mass in the upper body.
 This is because a bodyweight workout routine itself is a form of resistance.
 So long as you continue to progress your workouts, and focus on tension and form, your muscles will build up strength regardless of the tool used.